jupita-io/ios/README.md

 ## Overview
 Jupita is an API product that provides deep learning powered touchpoint analytics.
-Within the SDK documentation, `type` refers to which user the utterance is from. `type` 0 = `touchpoint`, and `type` 1 = `input`, although these labels are handled by the SDK.
+Within the SDK documentation, `type` refers to which user the utterance is from. `type` 0 = `TOUCHPOINT`, and `type` 1 = `INPUT`, although these labels are handled by the SDK.

 The required parameters for the APIs include setting `type`, along with assigning an `touchpointID` + `inputID` to be passed - how this is structured or deployed is completely flexible and customizable.
 Please note when assigning the `touchpointID` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.